 Employees who feel listened to are more attached to the employer as compared to other employees.
 They show more motivation and engagement in doing their best for the company.

-Creating a balance between work and life will not only improve employee’s well-being but also leads them towards a productive lifestyle.
+Creating a balance between work and personal life will not only improve employees’ well-being but also lead them towards a productive lifestyle.

-Sometimes, it’s overworking that kills the productivity of employees.
+Sometimes, overworking can be detrimental to employee productivity.
 If your employees spend too much time in the office, then it can interrupt their work-life balance.
-That’s why it is necessary to ensure that employees don’t spend a lot of time in the office because instead of getting more done they will end up wasting time.
+That’s why it is necessary to ensure that employees don’t spend a lot of time effectively in the office, because instead of getting more done, they will end up wasting time.

 If your employee is sacrificing a lot of time for the sake of work, then there is a strong chance that they will experience health-related issues soon.
 That’s why the best is to ensure the right balance between work and life so that they can easily maintain their productivity.